ehsan5/ngx-jsonapi/docs/migration.md

-# ngx-jsonapi v1 to v2 update guide
+# hpen-jsonapi v1 to v2 update guide

-ngx-jsonapi v2 has arrived!
+hpen-jsonapi v2 has arrived!
 While this is a major version change (from 1.x to 2.x), we've put in a lot of work to keep the hard breaking changes to a minimum.

 ## package.json

-Update version of `ngx-jsonapi` to `2.0.0-rc.1` (or [last version](https://www.npmjs.com/package/ngx-jsonapi))
+Update version of `hpen-jsonapi` to `2.0.0-rc.1` (or [last version](https://www.npmjs.com/package/hpen-jsonapi))

 ## Services